triradial/Freon4dsl/docs/CRC-Plan.md

 ## Mike

 ### To-Do
-- [ ] Make sure data entry of shared-tasks, shared-steps still work.
-Make sure they display in checklist like a non shared task
 - [ ] Test, update, and add buttons for things like duplicate and smart duplicate
 - [ ] Create complex and realistic examples of checklists
 - [ ] Rebuild some or all of the studies to test behavior and useability